1980s in Hong Kong: Population

 Hong Kong's population topped five million just at the beginning of the 1980s, and rose at an annual average rate of 1.3% over the next ten years.
 The additional 700,000 residents raised the population to 5.73 million at the end of the decade.
 The population of females rose 1.5% per annum, faster than that for males (1.4% p.a.), although females would remain a minority until 1996.
+Upon the independence of Southern Rhodesia as Zimbabwe in 1980, Hong Kong became the largest colony by population for the United Kingdom at the time.

 The decade also saw the first signs of population ageing, as the number of residents under the age of 25 fell by 1.2%.
 Households shrank in size from an average of 4.01 occupants in 1982 (the earliest available data) to 3.67 at decade's end.
 The 1980s were also characterised by the lowest population increase due to net migration (30.1%), as opposed to natural expansion.

 Immigration and emigration

 From 1978 to September 1980, nearly 23,000 illegal immigrants from Mainland China entered Hong Kong.
 The government abolished the "touch-base" policy on 23 October 1980.
 After this date, any illegal immigrants captured would be sent back to their originating countries immediately.
 There were public outcries in the early 1980s over decreasing wages due to the large influx of mainland immigrants raising supply against demand.

 On the other hand, citizens of Hong Kong were beginning to emigrate to the UK, Canada and United States in large numbers due to the uncertainty of the handover in 1997.
 From 1980 to 1986, an estimated 21,000 people left Hong Kong permanently every year.
 Beginning in 1987, the numbers rose sharply to 48,000 people a year.